mvrshmvllxw/arch-wsl/README.md

 - insatll custom cursor (is in this repository)

-- place mainWM.exe in shell:startup, then you can manage windows by hotkeys:
+- place minWM.exe in shell:startup, then you can manage windows by hotkeys:

 ```
 CapsLock > change keyboard layout (shift + alt remapping)